hariseldon84/x52/core/prd-epics.md

 - As a visitor, I want to see pricing information so I can understand the cost
 - As a reader, I want to access productivity content so I can improve my skills
 - As a prospect, I want to see testimonials so I can trust the product
+- As a website admin, I want a simple CMS (not a website builder) so I can create, edit, and publish blog posts and update website sections (text, images, and content blocks) without code changes, and add new content collections as needed.

 ### Acceptance Criteria:
 - Fast, SEO-optimized landing page